-The registered manager, who was also the practice manager, had overall responsibility for the management and clinical leadership of the practice.
+The principal dentist had overall responsibility for the management and clinical leadership of the practice.
 They were also responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
+The practice had made efforts to update existing processes and implement new ones to ensure the practice was meeting recommended standards.